 (2) the signed order must be documented in the client's record; and

-(3) if the physician that issued the order is not able to sign the order when issued, the unsigned order must be entered in the client record at the time it was received, and the physician must review the documentation and sign the order in the client's record within 72 hours of the medication being ordered.
+(3) if the practitioner that issued the order is not able to sign the order when issued, the unsigned order must be entered in the client record at the time it was received, and the practitioner must review the documentation and sign the order in the client's record within 72 hours of the medication being ordered.
 The license holder must report to the commissioner any medication error that endangers a client's health, as determined by the medical director.

 Each client enrolled in the program must receive a minimum of eight random drug abuse tests per 12 months of treatment.
 Drug abuse tests must be reasonably disbursed over the 12-month period.
 A license holder may elect to conduct more drug abuse tests.